ninabarzh/broomstick/content/posts/four-horsemen.md

 about “bouncing back,” and "resilience," while the horsemen sipped metaphorical champagne, smirked, adjusted their attire, and quietly reminded everyone that the apocalypse is neither polite nor patient.

 Some called it the end.
-Others — the few still breathing — called it Tuesday.
+Others, the few still breathing, called it Tuesday.